castorini/pyserini/docs/experiments-wiki-corpora.md

 ## DPR Retrieval

 Retrieval with a DPR model is done in the Tevatron toolkit.
-Please follow the instructions from this document: https://github.com/texttron/tevatron/blob/main/examples/example_dpr.md.
+Please follow the instructions from Tevatron to do this.

 We make the DPR models available here: (You may use wget to download them)